 Because the manufactured home tax is paid currently, the homestead exemption application must be filed in the year prior to the year for which it applies.
-Therefore, an original application for a tax year must be filed with the county auditor on or before the first Monday in June of the preceding year.
+Therefore, an original application for a tax year must be filed with the county auditor on or before December 31st of the preceding year.
 Note: no filing period exists for this exemption, only a filing deadline.
 "Filed" means received by the county auditor's office.
-For example, for tax year 2014, the filing deadline is June 3, 2013.
-The applicant should file DTE Form 105A and check the box labeled "current application."
+The applicant files DTE Form 105A and checks the box labeled "current application."
 An applicant's filing based on disability must include a physician's certificate or a statement from a federal or state agency.
-See pages 12-15 of this Bulletin.
+See pages 12-16 of this Bulletin.
+An applicant filing for the enhanced veteran's exemption must use DTE Form 105I and include documentation from the VA.
+See pages 16-17 of this Bulletin.
+An applicant filing for the exemption for surviving spouses of public service officers killed in the line of duty must use DTE Form 105K and include a letter or other written confirmation from an employee or officer of the board of trustees of a retirement or pension fund in this state or another state or from the chief or other chief executive of the department, agency, or other employer for which the public service officer served when killed in the line of duty affirming that the public service officer was killed in the line of duty.
+See pages 18-19 of this Bulletin.

-An applicant may file a late application for the current year along with the original application for next year simply by checking the box labeled "late application for prior year" on the same DTE Form 105A that is filed for the original application.
-For example, a late application for tax year 2013 may be filed along with the original application for tax year 2014 by June 3, 2013.
+An applicant may file a late application for the current year along with the original application for next year simply by checking the box labeled "late application for prior year" on the same DTE Form 105A, the DTE Form 105I, or the DTE Form 105K that is filed for the original application.
+For example, a late application for tax year 2021 may be filed along with the original application for tax year 2022 by December 31, 2021.
 Note: the late application only applies to the same homestead that is the subject of the original application, not a prior homestead that has been sold or is no longer occupied as the domicile.
+For manufactured or mobile homes, the enhanced homestead exemption for a surviving spouse of a public service officer killed in the line of duty is allowed for tax year 2021 and each tax year thereafter.